ATLFlight/easy-eagle-oe/README.md

 # easy-eagle-oe

 ## Overview
-Generate a kernel and system image for the DB410C using simple make commands.
+Generate a kernel and system image for the Eagle board (Snapdragon Flight) using simple make commands.

-The Eagle board (Snapdragon Flight) uses Android boot images so there is some conversion required for the kernel and DTB file and this is handled in the Makefile.
+The Eagle board uses Android boot images so there is some conversion required for the kernel and DTB file and this is handled in the Makefile.

 ## Building the boot and rootfs images